parcel-bundler/website/src/getting-started/library.md

 Now, our library exports a single function called `add`, which adds its two parameters together and returns the result.
 Since this is written in ES module syntax using the `export` keyword, Parcel will compile our code to a CommonJS module as expected by default in the `main` field.

-To build our library, run `parcel build` within the project directory.
+To build our library, run `npx parcel build` within the project directory.
 Parcel will build your source code and output a JavaScript file in `dist/main.js` as referenced by the `main` field.

 ## Package scripts